Edward Olivares Player Props: Royals vs. Twins

-On Saturday, Edward Olivares (on the back of going 0-for-2) and the Kansas City Royals face the Minnesota Twins, whose starting pitcher will be Sonny Gray.
-First pitch is at 4:10 PM ET.
+The Kansas City Royals and Edward Olivares, who went 0-for-2 last time out, battle Joe Ryan and the Minnesota Twins at Kauffman Stadium, Sunday at 2:10 PM ET.

-In his previous game he had a hitless showing (0-for-2) against the Twins.
+He had a hitless showing in his previous game (0-for-2) against the Twins.

 Edward Olivares Game Info & Props vs. the Twins